 Are there any showers / changing facilities?
 "There are no showers but we do have use of the cricket pavilion which has changing areas for use after the event, but please leave muddy shoes outside"

 What Medical Cover do you provide?
-"Event First Aid cover is provided by AMASS medical and Security Services"
+"Event First Aid cover is provided by DORSET MEDICAL SERVICES"

 Terms & Conditions